Chapter 1:

 “I bet she spent it all on that trashy phone,” Kim sneered, wrinkling her nose in disgust.
 “She doesn’t even have enough money to buy herself some soap.”

-,,Oh, you will pay for this'' Haruto suddenly said moving in Alishia's direction.
+“Oh, you will pay for this,” Haruto suddenly said, moving in Alishia's direction.

 “Every.
 Single.
 Day… the same bullshit.”
 Ronja stepped closer, each footfall deliberate.
-The pressure on Alishia’s head lifted—but her gaze, oh, her gaze, was worse: cold, piercing, unrelenting, just a breath away.
+The intense pressure on Alishia’s head lifted—but her gaze, oh, her gaze, was worse: cold, piercing, unrelenting, just a breath away.

 “Aren’t you tired of always being the dummy?”
 Ronja sneered, yanking Alishia’s hair back, exposing her forehead.
-Alishia flinched, terror clawing through her chest, and froze, every muscle locked.
+Alishia flinched, terror clawing through her chest, every muscle locked.
 Instinct screamed to run, but her body betrayed her.

 “It must be exhausting,” Ronja whispered, voice low and lethal, brushing ice-cold words against Alishia’s ear.

-Alishia shivered violently.
-Her chest tightened; each heartbeat throbbed like a drum of doom.
 Ronja leaned in, pressing down, a predator in control, and Alishia felt every nerve in her body scream in helpless terror.
 She was trapped, completely vulnerable.

 “Chasing after you… every single day… because you can’t even follow a simple instruction.”

-Ronja’s dark eyes drilled into hers, sharp as knives.
-Time slowed.
-Alishia could feel it—each second stretched, thick and suffocating.
-Her lungs tightened, every nerve screaming in panic.
-She felt less than human… more Like her toy she breaks for her own amusement.
+Ronja’s eyes drilled into hers, sharp as knives.
+Time slowed, and she could feel it—each second stretched, thick and stifiling.

-Then something darker flickered in Ronja’s eyes—a dangerous, playful cruelty.
+At that moment, something darker flickered in Ronja’s eyes—a dangerous, playful cruelty.